 Motorcycle organizations are often independent organizations of motorcycle owners and enthusiasts who join together for many different reasons, including recreational and social activities, performing community service or to run organized events.
 Though they frequently pursue these ends on an independent basis, often they voluntarily affiliate themselves with the AMA by getting an AMA charter.

 Charter applications are legal documents.
 Therefore, your president or principal officer is required to verify that the information provided on your charter application is accurate.

 Visit https://americanmotorcyclist.com/charter/ to view the types of charters available, requirements for each and fees.

 Also, please note that regardless of which month an AMA charter is processed in a calendar year, all charters expire on Dec.
 31 of the year the application was approved and processed.

 AMA Risk Management Video

-If your organization is sanctioning events, the AMA Risk Management video must be viewed every year before your sanction can be approved.
+If your organization is sanctioning AMA events, the AMA Risk Management video must be viewed every year and a current affidavit on file before your sanction can be approved.